shreyajaganur/ENTNT-Assesment/README.md

 Hellooo ENTNT,
 Here’s a professional and concise summary of your completed React-based Calendar Application for submission:
-React-Based Calendar Application for Communication Management**
+React-Based Calendar Application for Communication Management.

 This application was designed to help organizations efficiently track and manage communications with other companies, ensuring timely follow-ups and fostering strong professional relationships.
 The tool features three key modules: **Admin**, **User**, and an optional **Reporting and Analytics Module**, with a focus on usability, clarity, and efficient data handling.
 1. Admin Module**